TedHusted/awake/awake.md/awake.md

 “It’s unbelievable in person, Christopher.”

 The Australian couple had saved for a year to afford their trip to Egypt.
-They both are wearing light, breathable clothing, covering their shoulders and knees, and dark sunglasses.
+They both are wearing dark sunglasses with light, breathable clothing covering their shoulders and knees.
 Christoper is wearing an Aussie slouch hat, the brim turning up on one side.

 	“Yes.
 Absolutely worth the journey.”